 8: Infinity, 8-bit, octet, byte, octave.
 Pattern closure through doubling, loop, feedback, recursion.

-Quantum computers, 2025: Over 100 operational systems using superconducting qubits, trapped ions, photonics, and topological designs.
-Coherence and stability remain limited, with fidelities near 99%.
-True advantage requires thousands of stable qubits sustained over time.
-Research focuses on error correction, material quality, and control precision.
+Quantum computers, 2026: Over 100 operational experimental and commercial quantum computing systems using superconducting qubits, trapped ions, photonics, neutral atoms, annealing, and topological research designs.
+Coherence and stability remain limited, with error correction and logical qubits becoming the central bottleneck.
+True fault-tolerant advantage requires large numbers of stable logical qubits sustained over time.
+Research focuses on error correction, material quality, control precision, and scalable architectures.

 9: Highest and last single digit, digital threshold, return loop, end before reset, nine months human term.
 Upside-down 6.